Table of Contents

 1. You can optionally assign the inventory to the address or network site where the job was performed, then consume that inventory, however, this would result in an entity permanently listed under the consumable item with 0 units of inventory.

-2. You could alternatively record the consumed inventory on a custom field, but this would require additional manual processing on the part of the field technician
+2. You could alternatively record the consumed inventory on a custom field, but this would require additional manual processing for the field technician

 2. Another advantage of using the more precise Consumable Item tracking is the reduction in duplicate purchases.
 By keeping very close track of the items as they're consumed in Sonar, it removes the guesswork from restocking key consumable items.

 In summary, while most users will find the first method of tracking consumable inventory more than sufficient, there are still possible use cases for tracking consumable items with even more precision.
-You may find the best method is a combination of both depending of the nature of the item being tracked and consumed.
+You may find the best method is a combination of both, depending on the nature of the item being tracked and consumed.

 How did we do?